Clarence Thomas: Anita Hill accusations

 Hill was raised in Oklahoma and, like Thomas, graduated from Yale Law School.
 She told James Brudney, a fellow Yale alumnus, about alleged sexual advances Thomas had made, telling him that she also did not wish to testify or make the allegations public to the Senate Judiciary Committee.
 Hill asked the staff of Senator Joe Biden, the chair of the committee, to make her allegations anonymously if she chose to testify and that Thomas not be informed of them; Biden declined.
 Hill then notified Democratic staffers the day after the hearings had ended that she wished to make her allegations known to the committee.

 Hill's allegations were corroborated by Susan Hoerchner, a judge in California, who also wished to remain anonymous.
 Hoerchner called Harriet Grant, a chief counsel to Biden, to inform him of her allegations.
 She recalled that Thomas told Hill in an elevator at the EEOC that he would ruin her career if she spoke about his behavior.
 When Grant told Hill and Hoerchner that the FBI would be involved, they were reluctant to be investigated.
 Hill declined to speak with the FBI, as she feared it would misconstrue her words, so she arranged to deliver a written statement.
 The statement described how Thomas pressured her to date him, and included descriptions of him speaking about sexual interests involving pornographic films.
 Hill also alleged that Thomas spoke of sex at work despite her discomfort with the subject, adding, "I sensed that my discomfort with his discussions only urged him on, as though my reaction of feeling ill at ease and vulnerable was what he wanted".

 The FBI report of its investigation was not made public.
 The White House announced that the FBI had found the allegations "without foundation".
-Congressional officials who saw the report told The New York Times, "the bureau could not draw any conclusion because of the 'he said, she said' nature of the subject".
+Congressional officials who saw the report told The New York Times that "the bureau could not draw any conclusion because of the 'he said, she said' nature of the subject".
 The use of the FBI was contentious in the Judiciary Committee because it answers to the president, who was sponsoring Thomas.
 Biden used the FBI instead of the committee's investigators to avoid the appearance of partisanship.